ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 $ git commit -am "Added simple_deploy to INSTALLED_APPS."
 ```

+!!! note
+    If you're using zsh, you need to put quotes around the package name when you install it: `$ pip install "django-simple-deploy[fly_io]"`.
+Otherwise zsh interprets the square brackets as glob patterns.

 Now create a new Fly.io app using the CLI, and run `simple_deploy` to configure your app:

-!!! note
-    The `fly` and `flyctl` commands are used on the Fly.io docs interchangeably.
-They are standardizing on `fly`, so that's what we'll be using here.

 ```sh
 $ fly apps create --generate-name